ZachSaucier/Just-Read/README.md

 Just Read
 =========

-> I've started work on a paid version of Just Read.
+> There's potential for a paid version of Just Read.
 To find out more about it or to help contribute to what features should be included, please check out [the GitHub issue](https://github.com/ZachSaucier/Just-Read/issues/20).

  The extension makes it easy to view web articles in a more readable, attractive, and custom format - like a read mode, but better.
 It removes the distractions like ads, modals, and navigation from vision, letting the user just read the content.